Shogobg/markdown2confluence/README.md

 ## Command-Line Use

-Use it to convert a markdown file.

-    markdown2confluence README.md

-Or pipe in a file.

-    cat README.md | markdown2confluence
+Read in a Markdown file and write Confluence format to another file:

 ```sh
 markdown2confluence <path/to/markdown.md> <path/to/output.txt>
 ```

+Or output to standard output:

+    markdown2confluence README.md

+Or pipe in a file and output to standard output:

+    cat README.md | markdown2confluence

+(Piping into markdown2confluence only works on platforms that support /dev/stdin, for example not Windows.)

 ## As library dependency